-- preparing the statutory corporate governance report; - informing the Board of changes and developments within the Committee's area of responsibility; - processing topics dictated by the Board within the Committee's area of responsibility; - preparing and recommending a remuneration policy for the Board of Directors and the Executive Management for adoption at the annual general meeting; - assisting in preparing the remuneration report to be presented for adoption at the general meeting; and - initiating evaluations of the Board of Directors.
+- Prepare a statutory report on corporate governance. - Keep the Board informed about changes and developments within the Committee's area of responsibility. - Prepare and recommend remuneration policy for the Board of Directors and the Executive Management for adoption at the annual general meeting. - Assist in the preparation of the remuneration report, which must be presented for adaoption at the general meeting. - Initiate evaluations of the Board of Directors.